 - How much time is it worth spending on this – decide together how much of the overall allocated time each topic should receive?

-So two easy steps to kill bad meetings and these will stand you in good stead whether your meeting is in person or virtual, for 4 people, or 400 people.
+So two easy steps to kill bad meetings that will stand you in good stead whether your meeting is in person or virtual, for 4 or 400 people!